Peharge/MAVIS-old/README.md

 # _MAVIS_
 **MA**_th_ **V**_isual_ **I**_ntelligent_ **S**_ystem (Strongest calculator in the world)._

 _Think you're better at math than an AI?
 Prove it!
 Show that there are infinitely many prime numbers exactly 2 apart.
 No proof?
 No answer?
 Well, maybe you do need AI after all!
 So, what are you waiting for?
-Ask MAVIS!_
+Ask [MAVIS - install](#installation)!_
 <details>
   <summary>Deutsch</summary>
     Denkst du, du bist besser in Mathe als eine KI?
 Beweise es!
 Zeig, dass es unendlich viele Primzahlen gibt, die genau 2 auseinander liegen.
 Kein Beweis?
 Keine Antwort?
 Tja – vielleicht geht’s doch nicht ohne KI!
 Worauf wartest du?
 Frag MAVIS!